-The market price of our common stock has been extremely volatile.
-On September 1, 1998, the closing price was \$13.06 and on October 15, 1998, the closing price was \$3.38.
-On December 18, 1998, the closing price was \$4.50.
+Historically, the market price of our common stock has been volatile.
+During 2000, our stock reached a high of \$4.38 per share and a low of \$1.83 per share.
+For the first nine months of 2001, our common stock reached a high of \$8.15 per share and a low of \$2.85 per share.
+On October 22, 2001, the closing sale price of our common stock was \$7.07 per share.
 The market price of our common stock is likely to continue to be highly volatile and could be significantly affected by factors including:

-- . availability of liquidity
+- . the amount of dividends paid;

-- . volatility in the securitization market
+- . availability of liquidity in the securitization market;

-- . whole loan sale pricing
+- . loan sale pricing;

-- . margin calls by warehouse lenders
+- . calls by warehouse lenders or changes in warehouse lending rates;

-- . actual or anticipated fluctuations in our operating results
+- . unanticipated fluctuations in our operating results;

-- . interest rates

-- . prepayments on mortgages
+- . prepayments on mortgages;

-- . valuations of securitization related assets
+- . valuations of securitization related assets;

-- . cost of funds
+- . cost of funds; and

-- . general market conditions
+- . general market conditions.

-In addition, significant price and volume fluctuations in the stock market have particularly affected the market prices for the common stocks of specialty finance companies such as ours.
+In addition, significant price and volume fluctuations in the stock market have particularly affected the market prices for the common stock of mortgage REIT companies such as ours.
 These broad market fluctuations have adversely affected and may continue to adversely affect the market price of our common stock.
 If our results of operations fail to meet the expectations of securities analysts or investors in a future quarter, the market price of our common stock could also be materially adversely affected.